helgoboss/helgobox/doc/user-guide.md

 and *relative* values, no matter what's set as *Mode*!
 ReaLearn checks the type of each emitted source value and interprets it correctly.
 The *Mode* dropdown has been sort of "degraded" because now it only applies to incoming *absolute* values and determines how to handle them (see further below).
-This change has been made to support virtual sources - because virtual sources can be either absolute or relative depending on the currently active controller.
+This change has been made to support virtual sources - because virtual sources can be either absolute or relative depending on the current controller mappings.
 ReaLearn allows you to prepare your mapping for both cases by showing all possible settings.

 *Relative* means that the current target value is relevant and the change of the target value is calculated in terms of increments or decrements.
 Control elements that can emit relative values are rotary encoders and